Xuan-Lin/Xuan-Lin.github.io/index.md

 ## About me

-I am a senior student majoring in Economics and Statistics at the [University of Illinois at Urbana-Champaign](https://illinois.edu/), and I will be a graduate student at the [University of Toronto](https://www.utoronto.ca/) starting from August 2020.
-I am currently a research assistant at the [Illinois Risk Lab](https://irisklabuiuc.wixsite.com/actsi), and I worked as a teaching assistant in [applied machine learning](https://econml.web.illinois.edu/).
+I am a senior student majoring in Economics and Statistics at the [University of Illinois at Urbana-Champaign](https://illinois.edu/).
+Starting from August 2020, I will be pursuing my master degree in management analytics at the [University of Toronto](https://www.utoronto.ca/).
+I am currently a research assistant at the [Illinois Risk Lab](https://irisklabuiuc.wixsite.com/actsi), and I have worked as a teaching assistant in [applied machine learning](https://econml.web.illinois.edu/).
+I am actively seeking job opportunities in marketing analytics.

 ![](uoft.png)